 Have you ever looked at a disastrous kitchen and thought, “I don’t even know where to start!!”
 When a task is too big, to our children it can actually seem impossible.
 Break things down into manageable chunks to help make it manageable.

 In real life: When it’s time for your child to clean their room, talk with them about “zones” (e.g., closet zone, bookshelf zone, technology/charger zone).
-It can be helpful to find everything that goes in the “bookshelf zone” and get those items put away first.
-From there, move to the “bed zone” and make the bed neatly, then the “close zone” so you can pick up all of the clothes and hang them up… by breaking up the tasks, it’s less overwhelming.
+Start with one zone and then move to the next.
+By breaking up the tasks, the projects is less overwhelming.

 4. Clarify directions

-When we don’t understand what is expected, we probably won’t be motivated to do anything… and we might actually feel pretty confused.
+When we don’t understand what is expected, we are not motivated to do anything… and we feel pretty confused.
 When I work with children in therapy who aren’t doing what is asked of them, my first reaction isn’t frustration.
 Instead, I take time to be really curious: did they completely understand the expectation?
 Often times, the answer is “no” and that’s ok!
 That helps me understand what is going on so that I can support.

 In real life: Ask your child to explain what they are going to do before they start.
 If their explanation doesn’t make sense, or there are important steps missing, this is a great clue that your child doesn’t fully understand the directions.
 You can explain the directions in a different way or write them down.
 Check out the next tip for kids who learn better through pictures.